ossf/wg-best-practices-os-developers/CHARTER.md

 - a.
 While the Technical Initiative aims to operate as a consensus-based community, if any decision requires a vote to move the Technical Initiative forward, the working group will vote on a one vote per member basis.

 - b.
-Quorum for working group meetings requires at least fifty percent of the average attendance of the working group to be present.
+Quorum for working group meetings requires at least fifty percent of Collaborators to be present.

 - c.
 Except as provided in Section 7.c. and 8.a, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
-Decisions made by electronic vote without a meeting require a majority vote of all voting members of the working group.
+Decisions made by electronic vote without a meeting require a majority vote of Collaborators.

 - d.
 In the event a vote cannot be resolved by the working group, the group lead may refer the matter to the TAC for assistance in reaching a resolution.